Yang-NPC/CV_Project_Mudi/README.md

 This is the repository for our CV final project, we introduce dynamic attention scheduling and automatic pipeline to further improve the multi-subject generation quality based on the MUSE repo.

+## Visual Results
+the visual results are in our technical report.
+Alos the reuslt folder contains some of the results.

 ## Requirement
 ```
 conda create -n DAS python=3.9.25